Blues is a short mountain biking loop near Quail Creek in southwest Utah. It lies on the

 These are the rocks you see scattered around.

-The trail joins and leaves the old
+the trail joins and leaves the old

-irrigation structure many times.
+irrigation structure a couple of times.

-||The trail will periodically drop into the old Leeds Creek
+The trail will periodically drop into the old Leeds Creek

 canal as it heads south.
 The irrigation structure is still visible as a